mplough/mcutool/README.md

 contains a script that calculates and displays the MCU size for YUV-encoded JPEG images.
 This project enhances that script.

+As with the original script:

+> Please note that it will only work with YCbCr color space JPEG files and
+> assumes that the 3-byte component parts are in the order Y, Cb, Cr:

 ## Changes from the original on quippe.eu
 ### Bug fixes
 - Use proper SOF offset (past the two SOF header bytes FF C0 instead of including them)
 - Pass filename as last param to hexdump (for macOS BSD hexdump)
+- Accommodate file names that contain spaces

 ### Enhancements
 - Retrieve and display image width and height